gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 **Team Fouls**
 : The sum of individual fouls by members of the same team

-**Foul Out**
+**Foul-Out**
 : 3 fouls by the same quizzer in the same quiz

 ## Timeouts

-Each team is allowed 2 60-2nd timeouts.
+Each team is allowed 2 1-minute timeouts.
 Only 1 of those timeouts may be taken after question number 17, including any alphanumeric question numbers.

 - Captains, co-captains, or coaches may call for a timeout.
 - Only the coach, assistant coach, and substitute may converse with the team during a timeout.